bleroy/3d-junkyard/DecentXL/readme.md

 I want to thank [XLFreak](https://forums.atariage.com/profile/63723-xl-freak/) for designing the modern key cap set for this project.

 Thanks to [Wildstar87](https://forums.atariage.com/profile/29638-wildstar87/) who has been loaning me various XL keyboards and case parts to check their footprints and design adapters.

+Thanks to ABBUC members for voting for this project and giving it first prize at the 2023 hardware contest.

 And of course, many thanks to all those who provided feedback on the [DecentXE keyboard](https://github.com/bleroy/3d-junkyard/tree/main/Atari130MX) over its 13 revisions or bought a keyboard.